rbind/njtierney.com/content/post/2017-07-31-a-guide-to-awesome-slides.md

 That being said, I'm actually really pleasantly surprised with what you can do with `xaringan`.
 Not having all of the bells and whistles that keynote and powerpoint do forces you to present your work simply, and I think that when you do this properly, it is very powerful.

+I'm interested though - what do other people use to create their slide decks?

 # Other tips/resources for presentations

 - [flickr creative commons pictures](https://www.flickr.com/creativecommons/)